Benjafo/gambling-smoking-drinking-simulator/README.md

 # Joint Liability

-A 3D, multiplayer-shaped rebuild of `degenerate-blackjack.html`: players sit around a blackjack table, gamble, chain-smoke and drink to stay alive, and fling the empties across the room — where they stay, forever, as physics debris.
+Players sit around a blackjack table, gamble, chain-smoke and drink to stay alive, and fling the empties across the room — where they stay, forever, as physics debris.

 ## Architecture